mickfuzz/dyne_docs/src/terminal/docs/15-permissions.md

 ## Setting through chmod

-If you wish to change permissions of a file, you need to own it\--you can\'t just go around changing other people\'s stuff.
+If you wish to change permissions of a file, you need to own it -- you can't just go around changing other people's stuff.
 If you own the file (or directory), you can change its permissions with the `chmod` command.
-There are two ways of specifying the new file\'s permissions and both have their advantages.
-Let\'s explore both.\
+There are two ways of specifying the new file's permissions and both have their advantages.
+Let's explore both.

 Create a practice directory, and copy a couple of files there: